getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster-with-cli.md

   - beginner
 ---

-This tutorial demonstrates how to install and configure the Carina client so that you can use it to launch and control Carina clusters from the command line.
-No prior knowledge of containers, Docker, or Kubernetes is necessary.
+This tutorial demonstrates how to use the command line to get your first containerized application running on Kubernetes in a minimal amount of time.
+No prior knowledge of containers, or Kubernetes is necessary.

 **Note**: This tutorial uses the command-line interface to create a cluster.
 To use the website, see [Getting started with Kubernetes]({{ site.baseurl }}/docs/getting-started/create-kubernetes-cluster/).